rockt/SETH/index.md

 	MutationMention [span=104-108, mutResidue=P, location=90, wtResidue=L, text=L90P, type=SUBSTITUTION, tool=MUTATIONFINDER]

 # NEN
-Given mentions of SNPs and a list of genes (*i.e.* [entrez-gene](http://www.ncbi.nlm.nih.gov/gene) identifiers), SETH normalizes SNPs to dbSNP identifiers.
+Given mentions of SNPs and a list of genes (*i.e.* [Entrez gene](http://www.ncbi.nlm.nih.gov/gene) identifiers), SETH normalizes SNPs to dbSNP identifiers.
 To extract gene mentions, we use the output of the tool [GNAT](http://gnat.sourceforge.net/) (Hakenberg *et al.*, 2011) together with the gene2pubmed information from NCBI.